Malleus Maleficarum: Elaborated concept of witchcraft

 The strixology of the Malleus Maleficarum is characterized by a very specific conception of what a witch is, one that differs dramatically from earlier times.
 The terminology of malefica carries an explicit condemnation absent in other words referring to women with supernatural powers.
 The conception of witches and of magic by extension is one of evil.
 It differs from earlier conceptions of witchcraft that were much more generalized.

 This is the point in history where "witchcraft constituted an independent antireligion".
-The witch lost her powerful position vis-a-vis the deities; the ability to force the deities to comply with her wishes was replaced by a total subordination to the devil.
+The witch lost her powerful position in relation to the deities; the ability to force the deities to comply with her wishes was replaced by a total subordination to the devil.
 In short, "[t]he witch became Satan's puppet."
 This conception of witches was "part of a conception of magic that is termed by scholars as 'Satanism' or 'diabolism'".
 In this conception, a witch was a member of "a malevolent society presided over by Satan himself and dedicated to the infliction of malevolent acts of sorcery (maleficia) on others."

 According to Mackay, this concept of sorcery is characterized by the conviction that those guilty engage in six activities: